About the Breed

 There are any number of great sites that describe this incredible little creature... one of our favorites is the CFA website.

-American Curl cats are more than just a cute cat with curled ears...
+American Curl cats are more than just a cute cat with curled ears.
 There is a distinct personality that Curl owners fall in love with.

 Their Origin

-She was found in a neighbor's yard an was adopted by a family who were fascinated by her curled ears and sweet disposition.
-She was named Shulamith.
 She was carefully nurtured and bred with several specific goals in mind.
 One, obviously was retaining her uniquely curled ears.

 The American Curl took the cat fancier world by storm...

-When Curl kittens are four to seven days old, their ears start to become firm and curl backwards on the head.
 At about six weeks, the kittens enter into a transitional stage and the ear gradualy unfolds.
-By the age of 4months, you should have a pretty good idea of what kind of curl this kitten will have as an adult, but the ears can continue to change for as much as 2 more months.
+By the age of 4 months, you should have a pretty good idea of what kind of curl this kitten will have as an adult, but the ears can continue to change for as much as 2 more months.

 CURL CHARACTER